StuChapman/UCD-MS-Project-Continuous-Engagement/README.md

 ## Technologies Used

-1. Html - to create the structure and text of each page.
+1.	[html](https://en.wikipedia.org/wiki/HTML) - to create the structure and text of each page.
-2.	css - to style each page centrally and individually.
+2.	[css](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - to style each page centrally and individually.
-3.	javascript (via Bootstrap) - to add functionality to the site, such as “accordion” and “toggle” collapsed (hidden) content.
-4.	https://getbootstrap.com/ plugins - Responsive grid and prebuilt components to enable more responsive design.
+3. [Bootstrap](https://getbootstrap.com/) plugins - Responsive grid and prebuilt components to enable more responsive design; particularly “accordion” and “toggle” collapsed (hidden) content.
-5.	https://fontawesome.com/v4.7.0/icons/ - for icons on contact.html.
+4. [Font Awesome](https://fontawesome.com/v4.7.0/icons/) - for icons on contact.html.
-6.	https://fonts.google.com - for the ‘Cairo’ font – used exclusively across the site.
+5. [Google Fonts](https://fonts.google.com/?query=cairo) - for the ‘Cairo’ font – used exclusively across the site.
-7.	www.figma.com - to produce the mockups.
+6. [Figma](http://www.figma.com) - to produce the mockups.

-## Approach
+## Testing

-The approach I took for designing the site, was to start with the small media device, portrait view, design that, then make any adaptations for a tablet, portrait view, and finally any changes for a large size, landscape view.
-I did this in the mockups first, then as I built the app.
-I constructed the code in the mobile-first, portrait view, then added media queries purely for large size, landscape view.
-I didn't want to have a multuitude of media queries for different sizes, I preferred to have a completely responsive approach.
-For that, I set font sizes to be responsive, utilising some code from www.css-tricks.com and www.madebymike.com.au

-font-size: calc([minimum size] + ([maximum size] - [minimum size]) * ((100vw - [minimum viewport width]) / ([maximum viewport width] - [minimum viewport width])));

-This code, along with using vw for font sizes and certain features, such as banners and images, allowed the site to be almost fully responsive across different portrait view sizes.
+My approach to testing was to test each of the features for functionality (operation) and rendering (visuals) against a variety of media devices, in both portrait and landscape orientation, as well as the 4 main browsers.
+I would test ‘as-and-when’ I was building and enhancing features, then, when the site was nearing completion; I created a matrix to complete methodically to ensure all functions operated and rendered correctly.

+I also completed some ‘user testing’ my asking my family to look at the site on mobile devices and laptops.

+During the ongoing build test, I discovered an issue with the background image not rendering.
+It appeared fine in Gitpod, but when I first deployed to Github, the image was not visible.
+I tried a number of options to solve this, and found the only one that would work, was putting the **full** url from the image hosted on Github into the code.
+This is unsatisfactory for me, as it means the code is static and will not be portable without access to Github.
+I am still investigating a more satisfactory solution.

 ### Challenges